CHAMPION316/Yoga-Nature/README.md

 - [Pexel](https://www.pexels.com/) - used to get the hero image of the beach in the header.
 - [Am I Responsive?](http://ami.responsivedesign.is/) - used to present the site on different devices.
 - [HTML Validator](https://validator.w3.org/) - used to find errors that don't belong in my HTML code.
-- [CSS Validator](https://jigsaw.w3.org/css-validator/) - used to find erros that don't belong in my CSS code.
+- [CSS Validator](https://jigsaw.w3.org/css-validator/) - used to find errors that don't belong in my CSS code.

 ## 4. Testing